Windsurfing in South Africa

 Did you know?

-Top windsurfers can reach speeds of beyond 40 knots.
+Top windsurfers can reach speeds of over 40 knots (75km an hour).

 Windsurfing in South Africa has been growing in popularity since it first caught on during the early '80s.
 Today this fast surfing-cum-sailing pursuit is one of the more popular fresh and saltwater board sports.

 With its large coastline and bounty of rivers, dams and lakes, windsurfing was destined to become a favourite sport among South Africans.

 With it's strong summer winds, Cape Town is arguably South Africa's premiere windsurfing destination, with Blouberstrand in particular attracting windsurfers from around the world.

 West coast towns such as Langebaan are also very popular.

 On the east coast, windsurfing in Durban and north coast towns such as Umhlanga, takes place throughout the year.